 Skip to Content

 Whether you want to take advantage of the low price of apples at the grocery store, you’re receiving too many apples in a farm share, or you went overboard with apple picking, having too many apples is actually a great problem to have!
-To make it less overwhelming for you, though, I wanted to share some of my favorite tips and recipes to help you use up the apples.
+To make it less overwhelming for you, though, I wanted to share some of my favorite tips and recipes to use up apples.

 Apples: A Favorite Fall Fruit